carlobeltrame/vst-template/README.md

 # vst-template

-A template for VST plugins using IPlug.
+A template for VST plugins using WDL-OL.